wssam-hassan/Udacity_Data_Analysis_Professional_Track_Projects/README.md

 I wrote a code to import the data and answer questions about it by computing descriptive statistics.
 I also wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

-## The first Project "We Rate Dogs"
+## The Second Project "We Rate Dogs"
 In this project, the purpose is to wrangle WeRateDogs Twitter data to create analyses and visualizations.

 Data wrangled through 3 main steps: